Written by Shashwathi Sandeep and published on 08 June 2021.

 With a thankful song on our lips and a skip in our steps, we open our homes and hearts to welcome spring.
-It is harvest time and we mark this season with traditional rituals and joyous celebrations.
+It is harvest time and we mark this season with several activities

 India's harvest festivals are annual celebrations - a fervent offering of thanks to Mother Nature for her bounty.
 In India, these are celebrated under different names and in numerous vibrant ways.
 Makar Sankranti, one of the oldest harvest festivals, marks the end of an inauspicious phase (mid-December to mid-January) and the beginning of a holy phase, according to the Hindu calendar.
 This is the time when the sun moves from Dakshinayana to Uttarayana (south to north), from the Sagittarius zodiac to the Capricorn zodiac.